-At the moment, we don’t know why it’s four times more likely to occur in males than females.
-Barbara and I wonder if it’s because the condition is more noticeable in males, because they’re more likely to be sporty or active.
+It’s also more common in men than women – almost four times more common, in fact.
+We don’t know why.
+Barbara Neil – my co-founder of The Two Dyspraxics – and I wonder if it’s because the condition is more noticeable in males, because they’re more likely to be sporty or active.
 This isn’t a given, of course; I’m not sporty in the slightest, and I have female friends who have played rugby at league level.
-We don’t understand all the science behind it, and it’s entirely that the scientists don’t yet either.
+But we can’t be sure; there’s a lot we don’t know.

 Currently, dyspraxia is being identified and picked up mostly between the ages of 7 and 10 because of the slowly-increasing awareness of the condition amongst professionals and parents.
-I was born in 1981, and that awareness didn’t exist in that era.
-People of my generation, and Barbara’s as well, didn’t have these labels available to them.
+I was born in 1981, and that awareness didn’t exist then.
+People of my generation, and Barbara’s, didn’t have these labels available to them.

 We don’t know how to deal with dyspraxia – and by “we”, I mean everyone, dyspraxic and neuro-typical alike.
 Many dyspraxics don’t know how to effectively manage their condition; we’re taught that we’re “special” or “different”, and that’s how many neuro-typical people treat us.
 People end up believing the publicity.
 I did, for a while – that I was different somehow – but refuse to any more.
 Neither does Barbara.
 We’re individuals.

-When we were at our respective schools, we’d not heard of dyspraxia; we weren’t labelled with a “condition”.
+When we were at our respective schools, we weren’t labelled with a “condition”.
 We just dealt with our issues as they came up, even when it was rough.
 We were never patronised for a condition that no-one knew we had.
 A common theme we’re seeing now is that dyspraxics are often being treated more like “special” cases.
-There are so many coping strategies put in place that we’re missing the bigger picture; dyspraxics and neuro-typicals need to collaborate; society needs to be adaptive to change and accept differences, and dyspraxics must speak up and fight in situations where awareness is limited, but learn as well about ways to adapt.
+There are so many coping strategies put in place that we’re missing the bigger picture; dyspraxics and neuro-typicals need to collaborate, and society needs to be accepting of all its members.

 We’re at risk of breeding a victim culture, and that’s not on.
 The last thing I would have wanted to hear when I was a child was something along the lines of, “Oh dear, you’re dyspraxic.
 There, there, don’t worry; you can’t do that task or this job.
 We’ll excuse you from it.”
 I don’t want to be treated like that, and I have experienced it occasionally; you can see the look in people’s eyes as they ratchet their expectations severely downwards after they learn you have dyspraxia.